-- (c) The State Board of Election Commissioners may hear testimony by the appellant and by the county board of election commissioners or may reach a determination on the basis of the written statement of the appellant, the county board of election commissioners, and the information provided by Staff. - (d) The State Board of Election Commissioners may also hear public comment if it believes that the information would be helpful. - (e) The State Board of Election Commissioners may limit the time of any testimony it hears. - (f) If an appeal is filed which clearly fails to meet the requirements of A.C.A. § 7-5-101(d)(4) and the rules governing these appeals, the staff shall contact the appellant, using whatever contact information is provided, inform the appellant of the deficiency, and assist the appellant in filing a modified application. - (g) An appeal which is filed that is omitting any of the following information shall be considered deficient as a matter of law: - (1) The Appellant's name; - (2) The Appellant's signature attesting to the truthfulness of the statements in the appeal under penalty of perjury; and - (3) A statement of the facts and circumstances which identify the location of the poll(s) which have been closed. - (4) The appeal was untimely under this rule. - (h) An appeal which is found deficient as a matter of law may be dismissed without a meeting of the State Board of Election Commissioners if; - (1) The State Board of Election Commissioners attempts to notify the appellant of the deficiency using the information provided by the appeal; and - (2) The applicant fails to provide the missing information; - A. Within seven (7) days of the act of the county board of election commissioner to close the poll, or - B. Within seven (7) days of receiving the appeal if the date the county board of election commissioner acted to close the poll(s) in question is unknown. - (3) The appeal is received less than 53 days prior to the date of the election shall be considered deficient as a matter of law and may be dismissed without a prior attempting to contact the appellant due to the appellant's failure to file the appeal within 7 days of the last day for the county board of election commissioner to make changes to the location of polling sites. - (i) To dismiss an appeal which is deficient as a matter of law, the director of the State Board of Election Commissioners shall direct a letter to the appellant explaining why this appeal was deficient and eligible for dismissal.
+(c) The State Board of Election Commissioners may hear testimony by the appellant and by the county board of election commissioners or may reach a determination on the basis of the written statement of the appellant, the county board of election commissioners, and the information provided by Staff.

+(d) The State Board of Election Commissioners may also hear public comment if it believes that the information would be helpful.

+(e) The State Board of Election Commissioners may limit the time of any testimony it hears.

+(f) If an appeal is filed which clearly fails to meet the requirements of A.C.A. § 7-5-101(d)(4) and the rules governing these appeals, the staff shall contact the appellant, using whatever contact information is provided, inform the appellant of the deficiency, and assist the appellant in filing a modified application.

+(g) An appeal which is filed that is omitting any of the following information shall be considered deficient as a matter of law:

+- (1) The Appellant's name; - (2) The Appellant's signature attesting to the truthfulness of the statements in the appeal under penalty of perjury; and - (3) A statement of the facts and circumstances which identify the location of the poll(s) which have been closed. - (4) The appeal was untimely under this rule.

+(h) An appeal which is found deficient as a matter of law may be dismissed without a meeting of the SBEC if;

+- (1) The SBEC attempts to notify the appellant of the deficiency using the information provided by the appeal; and - (2) The applicant fails to provide the missing information; - A. Within seven (7) days of the act of the CBEC to close the poll, or - B. Within seven (7) days of receiving the appeal if the date the CBEC acted to close the poll(s) in question is unknown. - (3) The appeal is received less than 53 days prior to the date of the election shall be considered deficient as a matter of law and may be dismissed without a prior attempting to contact the appellant due to the appellant's failure to file the appeal within 7 days of the last day for the CBEC to make changes to the location of polling sites.

+(i) To dismiss an appeal which is deficient as a matter of law, the director of the SBEC shall direct a letter to the appellant explaining why this appeal was deficient and eligible for dismissal.
 This letter, and a copy of the appeal, shall also be sent to the members of the State Board of Election Commissioners and the county board of election commissioners for the county at issue.